SamuelFerfort/blog-api-backend/README.md

 2. A public-facing frontend for blog readers
 3. An admin frontend for blog authors

-The project is made to practice both frontend and backend technologies, showcasing the ability to create a complete web application from end to end.
+The project is made to practice both frontend and backend technologies, showcasing the ability to create a web application from end to end.

 ## Technologies Used